-The characters I’ve selected as my favourites are not necessarily women that fought for equality of the sexes or that advocated for any kind of change.
-They are solely characters that stood out to me for their characteristics or actions throughout the books they are part of.
+The characters I’ve selected as my favourites are not necessarily women that fought for the equality of the sexes or that advocated for any kind of change.
+They are solely characters that stood out to me because of their characteristics or actions throughout the books they are part of.

 In no special order, these are some of my favourite female characters:

 Arya Stark – A Song of Ice and Fire by George R.R.
 Martin

 Arya is only nine years old at the beginning of A Game of Thrones, the first book in this fantasy series.
 However, she already shows a really strong personality.
 She wants to learn how to fight with a sword, which is deemed inappropriate for a young lady.
 Throughout the series, she faces quite a few hard and testing situations, but manages to overcome them, learning new things in the process.

 Cecilia is the middle child of an upper-class English family in a novel whose plot starts in 1935.
 I really appreciated how she stood up for Robbie against her family when he is wrongly accused of an incident.